rgobbel/TwoStep/README.md

 # Two-step Task

-This program runs a two-step decision task, as described in Daw et al., as well as the simplified version described in xxxx.
+This program runs a two-step decision task, as described in (Daw et al., 2011), as well as the simplified version described in (Akam et al., 2015).

 Results are output to a CSV file.